How to Increase Employee Satisfaction with Benefits: Healthcare & Wellness

 #3: Refresh your benefits packages

 When is the last time you evaluated your benefits programs - the overall effectiveness, not just the price tag?
-As your workforce evolves, make sure the benefits you offer do as well.
+As your workforce evolves, make sure the employee benefits you offer do as well.
 Health benefit perks are the most popular choice, and when integrating them, it's important to address multiple pain points, not just a single option.

 #4: Consistently promote good health